holgerbrandl/kalasim/docs/userguide/docs/resource.md

 ## Resource Selection

-To request alternative resources, the user can set the parameter `request(r1, r2 withQuantity 3, oneOf=true)`, which will would result in requesting 1 quantity from `r1` **OR** 2 quantities from `r2`.
-With `oneOf=true`, we express to the simulation engine, that fulfilling one claim over a range of equally suitable resources is sufficient.
+To request alternative resources, the user can set the parameter `request(r1, r2 withQuantity 3, oneOf=true)`, which will would result in requesting 1 quantity from `r1` **OR** 3 quantities from `r2`.
+With `oneOf=true`, we express to the simulation engine, that fulfilling one claim only is sufficient.

 <!--https://r-simmer.org/reference/select.html-->